 Burns: Yes, I was a little worried when he swallowed me, but well, you know the rest.

-A mook battle sequence in the Earthworm Jim episode "The Egg Beater" is interrupted by a newscaster announcing that costs of cartoons are skyrocketing and that producers are seeking substitutes for huge action sequences.
+A battle sequence against a mook army in the Earthworm Jim episode "The Egg Beater" is interrupted by a newscaster to hang a lampshade on this trope.
 The scene then cuts back to Jim, post-battle.
 A major battle where he fights all of his major villains, however, is shown immediately afterwards and in full.

 In the Synchro-VoxMr.
 Incredible and Pals short, Frozone creates a bridge out of ice off-camera, while Mr. Incredible points out how amazingly this feat demonstrates Frozone's powers.
 In the commentary, Frozone complains that the fact he created the bridge off-camera prevented viewers from seeing the best part of the short.

 In "Inspiration Manifestation", we don't get to see Luna and Cadance join Twilight to restore Ponyville; we only hear Twilight saying that it happened.

 The title superhero team of The Avengers: Earth's Mightiest Heroes! was founded in the wake of 74 prisoners breaking out of jail.
 Since the show currently has a schedule consisting of 52 episodes, some of the villains get re-captured in between stories, or during subplots the viewers don't get to see.

 In one Phineas and Ferb episode, the titular duo, and their friends, apparently build something really big, which is not seen except for a few unfinished parts because of the episode focusing on Candace being sent to Easter Island because of the cell phone they programmed for her.
 When she returns, all we see is Phineas saying that it was really big, and Ferb adding that it was hauled to the museum.